makman568/algofun/pq/traffic/consensus_traffic.md

 ```

 This Poisson approximation is accurate because `N` is small relative to total stake.
 Summing `P(vote≥1)` across all
-online accounts (from `algorand-consensus.csv`) gives the expected number of unique voters per step:
+online accounts (from `algorand-consensus_2025-11-23.csv`) gives the expected number of unique voters per step:

 | Step  | Committee Size | Expected unique voters (Nov-23-2025) |
 |-------|----------------|---------------------------------------|